Donald Trump Impeachment Odds Changed After Speech At The Congress

-Donald Trump’s recent speech at the Congress proved that he is indeed the people’s man and will do everything in his power to built a great nation for coming generations.
+Donald Trump’s recent speech at the Congress proved that he is indeed the people’s man and will do everything in his power to build a great nation for coming generations.
 That being said, his impeachment odds have changed drastically in the past few weeks.

 Donald Trump’s impeachment odds are currently trending all over the internet.
 There are thousands of people who are betting in favor or against Trump.
 On one hand, there are around a million people, who have officially signed a petition to urge the Congress to remove him from the office, and now there are others who are interested in making money out of it.